 - Youth in 3rd – 13th grade can select any project(s).
 It is suggested that youth in 3rd and 5th grade enroll in the Exploring project.

 - Start out by selecting one or two projects.
 More can be selected if youth and parents/guardians feel they can handle it.

 - Check on project leaders for programs.
 If the club or county does not have leaders, the parents and youth will need to work on the project independently.

 - Visit our Project Information page for more information about project opportunities available.

 - To enroll in 4HOnline you need a computer, internet access, a valid e-mail address, and a web browser.
 You can enroll from a home computer or from a public access computer, such as those available at your local library.

-- DEADLINE for final 4-H Project selections must be made in 4HOnline by January 31 (annually) for youth who wish to exhibit at the County Fair.
+- DEADLINE for final 4-H Project selections in 4HOnline is January 31 for youth who wish to exhibit at the County Fair.
 This allows youth time to explore & learn in their 4-H projects before choosing what they want to exhibit at the fair (Fair entry typically occurs in May/June through the Winnebago County Fair Association).

-Please contact our office with any questions at 920-232-1974.
+Please contact our office with any questions at 920-232-1984.